 Awards of restricted stock may be either grants of restricted stock or restricted share units that are issued at no cost to the recipient.
 For restricted stock grants, at the date of grant the recipient has all rights of a stockholder, subject to certain restrictions on transferability and a risk of forfeiture.
 For restricted share units, legal ownership of the shares is not transferred to the employee until the unit vests.
 Restricted stock and restricted share unit grants vest in accordance with provisions set forth in the applicable award agreements, which may include performance criteria for certain grants.
 The compensation cost of these awards is determined using the fair market value of the Company's common stock on the date of the grant.
 Compensation expense for restricted stock awards with a service condition is recognized on a straight-line basis over the vesting term.
-Compensation expense for restricted stock awards with a performance criteria is probable and is recognized over the performance and vesting service periods.
+Compensation expense for restricted stock awards with a performance condition is recorded when the achievement of the performance criteria is probable and is recognized over the performance and vesting service periods.